fsantanna/dceu/doc/manual.md

 makes the scheduling order predictable.
 This rule allows us to infer that the example invariably outputs `9`, no matter how many times we execute it.
+Likewise, if the order of the two tasks inside the `par-or` were inverted, the example would always output `10`.

 ## Event Signaling Mechanisms